top of page

 The important thing to note for progressives is: There is no one-size-fits-all.
 It requires a good balance between your expectations and needs in terms of your lifestyle and visual requirements, your budget, while also considering other factors like the frame type, if you have other glasses (e.g. single vision reading glasses), and so on.

 Hola!
 You've come to the end of this article.
-Come visit our optical shop at South Bridge Road, or click on one of the buttons below to explore further:
+Come visit our centrally-located optical shop, or click on one of the buttons below to explore further:

 bottom of page